Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 Spot a function with a lot of code in the function body and do:
 1. For each bit of code needs comments to explain what it does, create a function named after the comments.
 2. For each block of code handling a case in an if-block write a function that says what it handles
-3. For each line of code longer than your coding viewport, functions to shorten that line
+3. For each line of code longer than your coding viewport, write functions to shorten that line
 4. For each complex boolean evaluation write a function with a name that says what it does
-5. For each code repetition write a function to be reused ... etcetera.
+5. For each code repetition write a function to be reused

+... etcetera.

 This refactor only applied step `1`, `2` and `3`

-Let's try and apply step `1` ourselves by looking at the above [rewrite](#rearrange-the-code-in-_physics_process-a-little) again.

 ### Spot a big function and apply the steps!

+Let's rewrite the above [code](#rearrange-the-code-in-_physics_process-a-little) again.

-We spot that `_physics_process` is now almost 100 lines long.
+We spot that `_physics_process` is now almost 100 lines long!

 Step `1` - code that needs comments: